Encore (S.H.E album)

-Encore (安可) is the sixth studio album by Taiwanese Mandopop girl group S.H.E.
-It was released on 12 November 2004 by HIM International Music.
+Encore (安可) is the sixth studio album by Taiwanese girl group S.H.E.
+It was released on November 12, 2004, by HIM International Music.
 This is the first album that S.H.E released in the autumn, on account of Selina's graduation from university.
 A second Encore (DVD Plus Edition) was also released.

+The album was commercially successful upon release, peaking at number one on the album charts in Malaysia and Singapore.
+It sold over 2 million copies throughout Asia by August 2005.

+Background and release

 "候鳥" (Migratory Bird) was composed by Jay Chou and features Chinese music elements.
 It was the Mandarin theme song of Japanese film, Quill.
 This song was written on behalf of Ella's previous relationship which had ended on a bad note.
-Jay Chou composed the song, and it was said that Ella cried when she read the lyrics.
 After "我愛你" (I Love You) was produced, Sweetbox re-sang it as "More than Love".

-Reception
+Accolades

-The track, "候鳥" (Migratory Bird) won one of the Top 10 Songs of the Year at the 2005 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.
+The track "Migratory Bird" won one of the Top 10 Songs of the Year at the 2005 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.
 It was also nominated for Top 10 Gold Songs at the Hong Kong TVB8 Awards, presented by television station TVB8, in 2005.

-The album was awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2005 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.
+Encore was awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2005 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.